bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Dependency Management
 - [ ] All dependencies should be defined uniformly as per project convention - either all as spring-xml definitions or annotations
 - [ ] Overriding of beans is based on aliases not bean ids whereever possible
+- [ ] Copy and paste of complete bean definitions is not prefered to overriding
-- [ ] All new bean definitions define aliases
+- [ ] All new bean definitions have defined aliases
 - [ ]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTM3Nzg5NDksMTI2OTM5NzA0NSwtMT
-E1ODE4OTc3LDgyMTA0MzEzM119
+eyJoaXN0b3J5IjpbNzEyNTI0OTYzLDEyNjkzOTcwNDUsLTExNT
+gxODk3Nyw4MjEwNDMxMzNdfQ==
 -->